 Rick’s ONE Thing

 Let’s go back to Rick.
 He wanted to lose weight, lower his blood glucose, and drop his blood pressure.
-What was his ONE Thing that could do all that?
-Sleep.
-Getting enough sleep.
+Whew!
+That’s a lot.
+After we discussed his lifestyle, it became obvious that his ONE Thing was to get more sleep.

-For years, he was getting just 4-5 hours of sleep.
+For years, he’d get just 4-5 hours of sleep a night.
 He had convinced himself that, with everything he had to do, that he just didn’t have time to squander in bed.
 But, there’s so much research that supports that getting enough quality sleep isn’t just important to ward off fatigue.
 Sleep deprivation raises blood glucose and blood pressure levels.
 People who are sleep deprived tend to eat more, exercise less – and tend to weigh more than others getting adequate sleep.
 Not to mention that sleep loss increases risk of making errors and working less productively.

 Rick was convinced and started going to bed earlier in order to get in at least six solid hours of sleep.
-While most people need 7-8 hours of sleep, six was a good start for him.
+While most people need 7-8 hours of sleep, he decided that six was a good start for him.
 And, guess what?
 Rick found he had more energy – and that it was easier for him to make healthier food choices.
 And, he also found that he naturally felt like moving his body more.
+So, not suprising, his weight dropped along with his blood glucose and blood pressure.

 Other People’s ONE Thing

-And, for me, it was all about getting more energy.
-While eating disorders are a mental disorder and require “head work”, I found that impossible to do when my energy tank was empty.
-Once I started eating adequate calories in the form of six small meals a day, my energy came back and I was able to focus on the real work.
+And, for me, it’s all about getting more energy.
+I find it impossible to focus, concentrate, and produce quality work when my energy tank was empty.
+So, decades ago, I started eating adequate calories in the form of six small meals a day – and still do.
+That’s my ONE thing.
+Oh, that and having small amounts of chocolate every day 🙂

 What’s YOUR ONE thing that you can do such that by doing it everything else becomes easier or unnecessary?
 Send me an email and let me know.